 - X, Z Starting point

-- FK ICP finished part: Name of the contour to be machined P Infeed depth-is determined taking J into account
+- FK ICP finished part: Name of the contour to be machined

+- P Infeed depth-is determined taking J into account

 - J=0: P is the maximum infeed depth.
 The cycle reduces the infeed depth if the programmed infeed is not possible in the transverse or longitudinal direction due to the cutting geometry.

 - J>0: P is the infeed depth.
 This infeed is used in the longitudinal and transverse directions.

 - H Type of cutting lines-the cycle machines

 - 0: with constant cutting depth

 - 1: with equidistant cutting lines

 - I, K Oversize X, Z

 - J Workpiece blank oversize-the cycle machines

 - J=0: From the current tool position

 - J>0: The area defined by the workpiece blank oversize

 - HR Specify primary machining direction

-- SX, SZ Cutting limits (siehe Seite 142)
+- SX, SZ Cutting limits (see page 154)

-G47 Safety clearance (siehe Seite 142) G14 Tool change point (siehe Seite 142) Τ Turret pocket number ID Tool ID number S Spindle speed/cutting speed F Feed per revolution BP Break duration: Time span for interruption of the feed.
-The chip is broken by the (intermittent) interruption of the feed.
-BF Break duration: Time interval until the next break.
-The chip is broken by the (intermittent) interruption of the feed. Α Approach angle (reference: Z axis)-(default: parallel to Z axis) W Departure angle (reference: Z axis)-(default: parallel to Z axis) XA, ZA Starting point of blank (only effective if no blank was programmed): XA, ZA not programmed: The workpiece blank contour is calculated from the tool position and the ICP contour.
-XA, ZA programmed: Definition of the corner point of the workpiece blank.
-MT M after T: M function that is executed after the tool call T. MFS M at beginning: M function that is executed at the beginning of the machining step.
-MFE M at end: M function that is executed at the end of the machining step.
-WP WP machining step.
-Displays which workpiece spindle is used to process the WP machining step.
-Displays which workpiece spindle is used to process the cycle (machine-dependent)
+- G47 Safety clearance (see page 154) - G14 Tool change point (see page 154) - T Turret pocket number - ID Tool ID number - S Spindle speed/cutting speed - F Feed per revolution - BP Break duration: Time span for interruption of the feed.
+The chip is broken by the (intermittent) interruption of the feed. - BF Break duration: Time interval until the next break.
+The chip is broken by the (intermittent) interruption of the feed. - A Approach angle (reference: Z axis)-(default: parallel to Z axis) - W Departure angle (reference: Z axis)-(default: perpendicular to Z axis) - XA, ZA Starting point of blank (only effective if no blank was programmed): - XA, ZA not programmed: The workpiece blank contour is calculated from the tool position and the ICP contour. - XA, ZA programmed: Definition of the corner point of the workpiece blank. - MT M after T: M function that is executed after the tool call T. - MFS M at beginning: M function that is executed at the beginning of the machining step. - MFE M at end: M function that is executed at the end of the machining step. - WP Displays which workpiece spindle is used to process the cycle (machine-dependent) - Main drive - Opposing spindle for rear-face machining